-Digital native vertical brands (DNVBs) are niche oriented companies bourne on the internet.
-They have become a naturally occuring innovation in the business climate of today.
+Digital native vertical brands (DNVBs) are niche-oriented companies bourne on the internet.
+They have become a naturally occurring innovation in the business climate of today.
 They hold immense launch benefits, such as a streamlined supply chain and little competition, and have a unique ability to navigate the business landscape effectively.

 This guide looks into what a DNVB is and how it works, as well as some interesting tidbits that will help you in your bid to launch one.

 When looking into the definition of a digitally native vertical brand, one of the most helpful things to do is to examine the term’s constituent parts—”digital native” and “vertical brand.”